 Fried foods are delicious, but sit front and center of foods that cause inflammation.
 They’re cooked in a savage combination of trans fats and vegetable oils (see above).

-Trans fats directly increase many markers of inflammation if your body (8).
+Trans fats directly increase many markers of inflammation (8).
 They’re also shown to increase your LDL cholesterol while lowering your HDL cholesterol.
 This combination makes you susceptible for heart disease (9).

 The danger with trans fats really can’t be understated.
 You must read your labels because they hide in plain sight in all "diet friendly" grocery store items.

-Anything that says: ‘hydrogenated oil’ is code for trans fats and should be avoided.
+Anything that says: ‘hydrogenated oil’ is code for trans fats and should be avoided in your diet.
 These typically appear in baked goods, fried foods and butter substitutes.

 Lastly, fried foods are usually full of refined carbohydrates as well.
 It really doesn’t get much worse than deep fried food.
 Sorry taste buds!

 Another ingredient hiding in every processed food is sugar.
 The most popular forms of added sugar are sucrose and high fructose corn syrup (HFCS).